abdahad1996/WorldOfPAYBACK/Readme_Sections/Architecture/Architecture.md

 This module is responsible for instantiation and composing all independent modules in a centralized location which simplifies the management of modules, components and their dependencies, thus removing the need for them to communicate directly, increasing the composability and extensibility of the system (`Open/Closed Principle`).

 Moreover, it represents the composition root of the app and handles the following responsiblities:
-1. Responsible for the Instantiation and life cycle of all  classes and structs,
+1. Responsible for the Instantiation and life cycle of all modules.
 2. [Adding Sorting Behaviour by intercepting Transaction Loader](#adding-caching-by-intercepting-network-requests) (`Decorator Pattern`)
 3. [Handling navigation](#handling-navigation) (flat and hierarchical navigation)